matthewmatheus/matthewmatheus/README.md

 22 years old Software Engineer and Java Lover 🐗💻

-Passion for learning and search for the best solutions ( sometimes it gives headeaches, yea ). 💬
+Passion for learning and search for the best solutions ( even that sometimes it gives headeaches, but that's the fun part ). 💬